kitnil/awesome/README.md

 - [Medusa](https://github.com/pymedusa/Medusa) - Automatic Video Library Manager for TV Shows.
 It watches for new episodes of your favorite shows, and when they are posted it does its magic.
 - [LazyLibrarian](https://github.com/DobyTang/LazyLibrarian) - This project isn't finished yet.
 Goal is to create a SickBeard, CouchPotato, Headphones-like application for ebooks.
 Headphones is used as a base, so there are still a lot of references to it.
 - [healthchecks](https://github.com/healthchecks/healthchecks) - A Cron Monitoring Tool written in Python & Django
-- [feedmixer](https://github.com/cristoper/feedmixer) - A micro web service to fetch and mix entries from Atom and RSS feeds (returns Atom, RSS, or JSON)
+- [feedmixer](https://github.com/cristoper/feedmixer) - A self-hosted API to fetch and mix entries from Atom and RSS feeds (returns Atom, RSS, or JSON)
 - [clusterfuzz](https://github.com/google/clusterfuzz) - Scalable fuzzing infrastructure.
 - [micawber](https://github.com/coleifer/micawber) - a small library for extracting rich content from urls
 - [chainer-chemistry](https://github.com/chainer/chainer-chemistry) - Chainer Chemistry: A Library for Deep Learning in Biology and Chemistry